egoist/bili/docs/api.md

 Load a custom plugin to transpile javascript, eg: `js: 'typescript'` then we load `rollup-plugin-typescript`, and you can configure it via `options.typescript`.

-To disable default Buble transformation, you cans set it to `false`.
+To disable default Buble transformation, you can set it to `false`.

 ### replace